Security-Onion-Solutions/securityonion-docs/firewall.rst

 Allow hosts to send syslog to a sensor node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, if you use :ref:`so-allow` to add a host to the syslog hostgroup, that host will only be allowed to connect to the manager node.
+By default, if you go to :ref:`administration` --> Configuration --> firewall and add a host to the syslog hostgroup, that host will only be allowed to connect to the manager node.
 If we want to allow a host or group of hosts to send syslog to a sensor, then we can do the following:

 1. Create a new host group that will contain the IPs of the hosts that you want to allow to connect to the sensor.
 This will add the host group to ``/opt/so/saltstack/local/salt/firewall/hostgroups.local.yaml``.
 If the host group already exists, you can skip to step 2.
 Run the following on the manager: